LTLA/BiocWorkflow2015/converted/workflow.md

 ```

 The NB dispersion trend is visualized in Figure 5 as the biological coefficient of variation (BCV), i.e., the square root of the NB dispersion.
-A trend that decreases to a plateau with increasing abundance is typical of many analyses, including those of RNA-seq and ChIP-seq data.
 Note that only the trended dispersion will be used in the downstream steps -- the common and tagwise values are only shown for diagnostic purposes.
 Specifically, the common BCV provides an overall measure of the variability in the data set, averaged across all windows.
 Data sets with common BCVs ranging from 10 to 20% are considered to have low variability, i.e., counts are highly reproducible.